Challenge to Tenure Extension of CBI and ED Directors

 Dr. Jaya Thakur v Union of India

-The Supreme Court will decide whether the Central Vigilance Commission (Amendment) Ordinance, 2021 and the Delhi Special Police Establishment (Amendment) Ordinance, 2021, which allow the Union to extend the tenure of the CBI and ED directors, are unconstitutional.
-The independence of these investigative bodies hangs in the balance of this case.
+The Supreme Court upheld Central Vigilance Commission (Amendment) Act, 2021, and the Delhi Special Police Establishment (Amendment) Act, 2021, which allow the Union to extend the tenure of CBI and ED Directors.
+The Bench held that the extensions granted to Sanjay Kumar Mishra was illegal, and contrary its 2021 Judgement.

 Petitioner: Mahua Moitra; Saket Gokhale; Randeep Singh Surjewala; Manohar Lal Sharma; Jaya Thakur